How to Plan the Best Vacation on a Modest Budget

 You need to have some money set aside for any eventualities during the vacation.
 Also planning ahead of your vacation helps a lot especially if you are on a budget.
 In this article, I will highlight a few ideas I have discovered that make it possible to have a vacation on a modest budget.

 Places that many tourists frequent are generally and obviously very pricy.
-When I’m on a budget I put into consideration countries that are not popular with tourists.
-I also ensure to consider towns that are near major destinations.
+When I’m on a budget I put into consideration countries that are not popular with tourists or better still, find unexplored or unvisited places in your country.
+For instance, if you have not visited the capital city of the US, that is Washington D.C., you could discover better places and find out so much more about your own country.
+And for the accomodation part, finding a luxury hotel in washington dc would also become easier!
+That said, I also ensure to consider towns that are near major destinations.
 In these locations, prices are not exaggerated.
 Also if you select a town near the major tourist destination you will have access to these towns cheaply and easily.
 I have discovered that most of these unsung destinations are more scenic and fulfilling than some of the hyped cities and parks.

 During the peak of the travel season and holiday flights, hotels and other things tend to get very expensive.
 Choosing to travel during the off-season drastically lowers your expenses and you will be able to enjoy a lot of services and places you might not have been able to afford when the travel and holiday seasons are at their peak.
 I enjoy taking my Europe vacations during winter because during summer almost every hotel is either fully booked or charging a leg and an arm.